Contents

 • Pleural fluid

 What is common among students (especially in medicine) is to view organisms as normal metabolic pathways that are useful and uncomplicated.
-This book offers a fresh look at biochemistry so that students can grasp the relevance and relevance of biological applications in medicine.
+This book offers a fresh look at biochemistry so that students can grasp the relevance of biological applications in medicine.

-This book is designed to develop in students a sustained interest and enthusiasm to learn and develop the concepts in biochemistry in a logical and stepwise manner.
-It incorporates a variety of pedagogic aids, besides color illustrations to help the students understand the subject quickly and to the maximum.
-The summary and biomedical/clinical concepts are intended for a rapid absorption and assimilation of the facts and concepts in biochemistry.
-The self-assessment exercises will stimulate the students to think rather than merely learn the subject.
-In addition, these exercises (essays, short notes, fill in the blanks, multiple choice questions) set at different difficulty levels, will cater to the needs of all the categories of learners.
+This book aims to foster a sustained interest and enthusiasm in students, encouraging them to learn and develop biochemistry concepts in a logical and step-by-step manner.
+It incorporates a variety of pedagogic aids, besides color illustrations, to help the students understand the subject quickly and to the maximum.
+The summary and biomedical/clinical concepts aim to facilitate a swift assimilation of biochemistry facts and concepts.

 Even though I did my best to make the book error-free, I was not wrong.
-I welcome feedback, criticism and suggestions from teachers and students.
+I welcome feedback, criticism, and suggestions from teachers and students.

 Download For Free in PDF Format